How to Find Food Assistance During the Coronavirus

 How you can help hungry families during the coronavirus

-For those who are in a position to help hungry families during the pandemic, there are plenty of ways to support our vulnerable families, even while we continue social distancing.
+For those who are in a position to help hungry families during the coronavirus crisis, there are plenty of ways to support our vulnerable families.

 Donate to food banks